Kardinya

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 308 trips per day across all routes, equating to approximately 46 weekly trips per stop.
+Service frequency averages 308 trips per day across all routes, equating to approximately 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport